-A new collaboration with Kitty Macfarlane
+A new dance film in collaboration with

-In partnership with Daniel Bruce Films
+Daniel Bruce Films & Kitty Macfarlane

-& Totnes School of Dance
+with Totnes School of Dance

 During the global pandemic of 2020 our choreographer Deborah Norris, spent twelve weeks teaching contemporary technique, improvisation, and choreographic classes on-line to a group of young dancers in Totnes, Devon.
 The nature of the classes were to support the continued development of the students in a period of unsettlement, whilst their normal classes and studio remained closed.